-REFLECT + SHARE: Students-and teachers-respond to reflection questions on the ThinkGive website, then collaborate with peers on the Team Page.
+REFLECT + SHARE: Students and educators post their actions on the ThinkGive website, respond to reflection questions, then collaborate with peers on the Team Page.

 How to use the ThinkGive Portal

 - LOGIN: Go to www.thinkgiveproject.org.
 Click LOGIN button, top right.
 Enter your username and password.
 Bookmark the page! - 2 EDIT PROFILE: You will land on your MY PAGE.
 This is where you will record your actions.
 Personalize your page.
 Click EDIT PROFILE to upload a profile image, write something about yourself and pick your ThinkGive page color. - POST YOUR GIFT: Click on POST A GIFT.
 Answer the reflective questions and SUBMIT.